QUICK ANSWER

 What this post does not cover: Commercial transactions (different forms, different timelines), new construction (different contract forms), for-sale-by-owner deals (different dynamics), foreclosure or short sale (specialty tracks), and deals in Florida counties with unique local requirements (the Keys condo overlay, for instance, or agricultural land tracts).

-Commission math: The $375,000 example is illustrative for the Florida median home price range in 2026.
+Commission math: The $375,000 example is illustrative, not a market-price claim.
 Actual commissions vary by brokerage split, fee structure, and the specific negotiation of buyer broker compensation post-NAR settlement.
 Your first check will be determined by your specific brokerage agreement and the specific deal terms.

 NAR settlement impact: The August 2024 NAR settlement implementation changed how buyer broker compensation is disclosed and negotiated.
 This post reflects 2026 practice.
 Specifics continue to evolve and some details vary across Florida brokerages.